International student: Destinations of foreign students

-Traditionally the US and UK have been the most prestigious choices, because of the presence of top 10 rankings Universities such as Harvard, Oxford, MIT, and Cambridge.
-More recently however they have had to compete with the rapidly growing Asian higher education market, especially China.
-In the 2020 CWTS Leiden Ranking edition, China surpassed the US with the number of universities including in the ranking for the first time (204 vs.198).
-China is also home to the two best C9 league universities (Tsinghua and Peking) in the Asia-Pacific and emerging countries with its shared rankings at 16th place in the world by the 2022 Times Higher Education World University Rankings.
-While US is the leading destination for foreign students, there is increasing competition from several destinations in East Asia such as China, Korea, Japan and Taiwan which are keen to attract foreign students for reputation and demographic reasons.
+Traditionally the US and UK have been the most prestigious choices.
+There is increasing competition from several destinations in East Asia such as China, South Korea, Japan, Taiwan, and Singapore, and other destinations such as Canada, Australia, New Zealand, the UAE, Germany, Norway, Argentina, and Brazil, which are keen to attract foreign students for reputation and demographic reasons.

 According to OECD, almost one out of five foreign students is regionally mobile.
 This segment of regionally mobile students who seek global education at local cost is defined as "glocal" students].
 Many "glocal" students consider pursuing transnational or cross-border education which allows them to earn a foreign credential while staying in their home countries.
 With the increase in tuition cost in leading destinations like the US and the UK along with the higher immigration barriers, many international students are exploring alternative destinations and demanding more "value for money."
 Recalibrating value for money for international students It is projected that the number of internationally mobile students will reach 6.9 million by 2030, an increase of 51%, or 2.3 million students, from 2015.
 The affordability of international education is an area of concern not only for international students but also universities and nations interested in attracting them.